Follow the steps below to apply for this degree programme.

 1001 NG Amsterdam

 In order for you to participate in the courses of the pre-Master’s or Master’s programme in Communication Science, you will have to register for your courses.
-The course registration periods are always in June and December.
+The course registration periods are in June and November.
 More information on the course registration will be sent to you in May or November.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.